silo-finance/silo-contracts-v2/MOREDOCS.md

 ## Known issues:

-### Shares decimals
+### Decimals

-Decimals are not an issue, but we are putting it here to warn developers. `SiloVault` and `Silo` share tokens (collateral, protected and debt types), are using decimal offset. debt share token has offset 0, `SiloVault` and protected and collateral share tokens offset 1e3.
-For offset 1e3 means that depositing 1 asset results in 1,000 shares, although this is not a fixed ratio.
+`decimals()` function in `SiloVault` and `Silo` does not add decimal offset to decimals of underlaying asset.
+Both contracts use decimal offset but it is not reflected in `decimals()` function return value.

+SiloVault:
+  decimals(): same as underlying asset
+  offset: 6
+  minted shares per 1 wei of asset deposited: 1000000

+Silo:
+  decimals(): same as underlying asset
+  offset: 3
+  minted shares per 1 wei of asset deposited: 1000

+ProtectedShareToken:
+  decimals(): same as underlying asset
+  offset: 3
+  minted shares per 1 wei of asset deposited: 1000

+DebtShareToken:
+  decimals(): same as underlying asset
+  offset: 0
+  shares per 1 wei of asset borrowed: 1

 Learn more about the [decimal offset here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/a7d38c7a3321e3832ca84f7ba1125dff9a91361e/contracts/token/ERC20/extensions/ERC4626.sol#L31)

 The share-to-asset ratio may change over time due to interest accrual.
-As assets grow with interest but the number of shares remains constant, the ratio will adjust dynamically.
+Assets grow with interest but the number of shares remains constant, the ratio will adjust dynamically.

 To determine the current conversion rate, use the vault’s `convertToShares(1 asset)` method.